-The evolution of science has also shown that findings are made within the constraints of available instruments, paradigms, or assumptions.
+We collectively rely and praise scientific progress, but in the history of science findings are always within the constraints of available instruments, paradigms or assumptions.
 Many myopic or biased conclusions have been revealed with the passage of time, the development of more precise measurement techniques and revolutionary thinking.
 Biomimicry, a discipline studying how Nature solves problems, has been highlighting the wisdom of billions of years of evolution, and suggesting that we may find more answers in Nature than through our human intellect.

-In fact, indigenous people have demonstrated a more resilient lifestyle, based on an intuitive connection to Nature.
+In fact, indigenous people have demonstrated a more resilient lifestyle, based on an intuitive connection to Nature, something that you seem to have experienced yourself.